DmitryKatson/bc-code-interpreter/README.md

 - Azure OpenAI is only used for code generation and result interpretation
 - The Azure Function execution environment is securely sandboxed
 - Authentication to Business Central API uses secure OAuth2 with minimal permissions
+- Dangerous Python modules and functions are blocked in the execution environment

 For detailed security information, see the [Azure Function README](azure-function/README.md#security-considerations).